Chapter XIII / Teetering on the Edge

 "Well, Potter, it seems this might not be a complete waste of my time after all," Snape said, looking grudgingly surprised and even a bit irritated that Harry had not done what he'd expected.
 Harry just barely suppressed another smile.
 He was not going to give Snape the pleasure of thinking he was right about Harry being lazy and arrogant.
 It would be more fun to anger him this way.

-"I have been practicing, sir," Harry said with a very small shrug he couldn't quite stop.
+"I have been practising, sir," Harry said with a very small shrug he couldn't quite stop.
 "I don't want him in my head any more than anyone else does."
 Or you, he added silently.